 Hillcrest Estate is a boutique winery, nestled in the Tygerberg Hills on the outskirts of Durbanville.
-Only a 30-minute drive from Cape Town, this unique estate offers visitors a host of activities, a casual style restaurant, delicious olives and award winning wines.
+Only a 30-minute drive from Cape Town, this unique estate offers visitors a host of activities, a casual style restaurant, delicious olives and award-winning wines.

-Our five Bordeaux varietals are planted on lower slopes, with Cabernet Sauvignon & Petit Verdot planted on the lowest slopes .
-These are late ripeners which require warmer conditions to ensure that the grapes are optimally ripe at harvest.
-Year round vineyard management and green harvesting are employed to optimize sunlight penetration, and to attain uniform ripeness at harvest.
+Our five Bordeaux varietals are planted on the lower slopes, with Cabernet Sauvignon and Petit Verdot planted at the lowest points.
+These are late ripening varietals which require warmer conditions to ensure that the grapes are optimally ripe at harvest.
+Year-round vineyard management and green harvesting are employed to optimize sunlight penetration, and to attain uniform ripeness at harvest.

 In 2001 the owners or Hillcrest Estate were approached by Dr Graeme Read, nickname Curly, who with the dream of a micro-cellar in mind, persuaded the owners to start their own cellar to make wine using the estate’s grapes.
 They liked the idea, and soon a farm shed was converted into a rudimentary cellar.
 The following season 8 tons of Cabernet Sauvignon and Merlot grapes were pressed & vinified making 2002 the maiden vintage for both Hillcrest and Graeme Read.

 After shadowing Graeme for a few years Arno Smith has taken over the reigns as wine maker, and proudly harvested his first official crop in 2016.